-To hide the internal representation of a formal specification it will be retranslated into controlled natural language when the user wants to examine or query the knowledge base.
+To hide the internal representation of a formal specification it must be retranslated into controlled natural language when the user wants to examine or query the knowledge base.
 Formal specifications in the form of a DRS can - at least partially - be retranslated into their equivalent controlled natural language text since the grammar of the Attempto system is reversible.
-Another approach would use predefined translation schemata with variable parts.
-During the retranslation the lexicon is accessed to instantiate these variable parts.
+Another approach would use predefined translation schemata that access the lexicon to fill in variable parts of the schemata.

-6.3 Executing the Specification
+Executing the Specification

 The internal representation of a specification can be used for simulation or prototyping by executing it.
 In our example specification, this means executing/running the specification of the automated teller machine.
-However, the specification does not yet provide all the necessary information and needs to be enhanced in three ways.
-First, an order of events has to be established.
-In our approach based on discourse representation theory the order of events is to a great extent established when we introduce eventualities (events and states) into the processing of our controlled natural language.
-Second, many relations representing events are not only truth-functional, but also cause side-effects, e.g. I/O operations.
+As it stands the specification does not provide all the necessary information and needs to be enhanced in three ways.

+- First, an order of events has to be established, e.g. we have to make sure that during the simulation the event of entering a card has to precede the event of checking it.
+[Ishihara et al. 92] who translate natural language specifications into algebraic ones use contextual dependency and properties of data types to establish the correct order of events.
+In our approach based on discourse representation theory the order of events is to a great extent established when we introduce eventualities (events and states) into the processing of our controlled natural language. - Second, many relations representing events are not only truth-functional, but also cause side-effects, e.g. I/O operations.
 The required side-effects can be defined by interface predicates that depend on the simulation environment.
-Third, the execution needs some situation specific information, or scaffolding.
+One could, for example, envisage that the interface predicates do not simply simulate the automated teller machine but cause the execution of a real automated teller machine. - Third, the execution needs some situation specific information, or scaffolding.
 We can either provide the relevant facts in the knowledge base, or more conveniently, get the information by querying the user.